FREQUENTLY ASKED QUESTIONS

 A charter school is a free, public school of choice.
 Charter schools in Baltimore are open to residents of Baltimore City and enrollment is based on the random results of a lottery typically held in February.
 Charter schools are governed by a board of directors and run as non-profit 501(c)(3) organizations, and create unique communities by choosing their own curriculum, pedagogy, and enrichment programs.
 Charter schools are held accountable to the local school district, the children and families of the school, and the public.
 Transportation is not provided unless it is part of a child’s Individualized Education Plan (IEP).

 For more information about public charter schools, visit the Maryland Alliance of Public Charter Schools.

 How do I enroll my child(ren) in Baltimore Montessori Public Charter School?

-In order to be considered for admission, parents or guardians need to submit a completed application form for each child.
+In order to be considered for admission, parents or guardians need to submit an application form for each child.
 In the likely event that the number of applicants exceeds the number of spaces available, a lottery will be held to randomly determine the allocation of available spots.
 In accordance with the policies of the Baltimore City Public School System (BCPSS), priority is given to siblings of currently enrolled students.

 Who is eligible to participate in the lottery?